 In an asynchronous connection, each character is sent at irregular intervals in time.
 For example, imagine that a single bit is transmitted during a long period of silence.
 The receiver will not be able to know if this is 00010000, 10000000, or 00000100.
 To remedy this problem, each character is preceded by some information indicating the start of character transmission (the transmission start information is called a START bit

 ) and ends by sending end-of-transmission information (called STOP bit

-- In a synchronous connection, the transmitter and receiver are paced by the same clock.
-The receiver continuously receives (even when no bits are transmitted) the information at the same rate the transmitter send it.
+, the transmitter and receiver are paced by the same clock.
+The receiver continuously receives the information at the same rate that the transmitter sent it (even when no bits are transmitted).
 This is why the transmitter and receiver are paced at the same speed.
 In addition, supplementary information is inserted to guarantee that there are no errors during transmission.

 During synchronous transmission, the bits are sent successively with no separation between each character, so it is necessary to insert synchronization elements; this is called character-level synchronization